 We pursue high standards in every area of school life.
 The boarding ethos is at the heart of all practice and relationships within the boarding houses as we strive to provide the very best for the young people within our care.

-From Monday to Friday the boarding day starts at 7.30am when students prepare for the day ahead and go for breakfast in the school’s award-winning dining facility.
+From Monday to Friday the boarding day starts at 7.30am when students prepare for the day ahead and go for breakfast in the school’s award-winning Refectory.
 From there they go to their form room for registration and to join with the day pupils.
-This is followed by assembly and lessons from 8.40am to 4.30pm.
-After school there is a variety of after-school clubs, activities and training sessions available, followed by the evening meal in the dining room.
+This is followed by lessons from 8.40am to 4.30pm.
+After school there is a variety of after-school clubs, activities and training sessions available, followed by the evening meal in the Refectory.
 The evening is devoted to supervised homework sessions and an evening break when house staff provide supper for the students; the older students are responsible for this themselves.
 Finally the students have some free time and prepare for bed at a set time, appropriate to their age.

 Weekends and social events